nkabbara/nkabbara.github.io/tango/book/embody.md

 > You can feel terrified inside, but just pretend to be brave for one minute.
 By doing that, you were actually brave.
 > You are your actions.
 Your actions are you.
 Your self-image doesn't matter as much.
 > When you realize what you need to do, it doesn't mean that's who you need to be.
 You can just pretend.
+* There is acting in dancing, but you don't just simply pick a character.
+You need to dance at least 100 dances to discover who it is you really can be.